All23tor/raytris/README.md

 ### Two players
 - TODO: Describe two players controls
 ## Depencencies
-You need to have a C++ 23 compiler and raylib installed.
+You need to have a C++ 23 compiler, CMake and raylib installed.
 The cmake script will try to install it for you, but you still need to have raylib's dependencies installed.
-If you are building for Web you will also need
+If you are building for Web you will also need emscripten.
 ## Building
 # Building for Desktop
 1. Clone the repo with `git clone https://github.com/All23tor/raytris/` and `cd raytris` to it